RohitVerma0021/30Days-Machine-Learning-coding-chalange/README.md

     > A blockquote would look great below the second list item.

-* And here's the third list item.
+* And here's the third list item..

 See the section on [`plt.figure(figsize=(14,4)) plt.subplot(121)